Strictly: Judy Murray swaps tennis balls for glitter balls

 But she hopes that Andy - winner of Wimbledon men's singles title in 2013 - will make an appearance in the Strictly studio to support her.

 "He'll come if he's able to.
 I can see him taking a seat in the back row and slowly sliding underneath the chairs.
-It's payback time."'Calves in crisis'
+It's payback time."

 As in previous years, this year's Strictly line-up will see stage school alumni rubbing sequined shoulders with absolute beginners.